sfigg/commercialization-public/design/compatibility/1709/device-connectivity-mausb-device.md

 MA-USB Devices must be compliant with MA-USB specification v1.0a or later.

+MA-USB devices must do the following certification (once certification is available):

+-   Pass the MA-USB interoperability tests
+-   Pass the MA-USB compliance device tests
+-   Pass the MA-USB CV test

 ### Device.Connectivity.MAUSB.Device.MsOsContainerId

 *USB devices that implement the Microsoft OS Container ID descriptor must implement it correctly.*